autorope/donkeycar/install/ansible/README.md

 - Add hostname in `hosts` file under corresponding group (nanos or rpis)
 - Create `<hostname>.yml` file in `host_vars` directory, set `system_hostname` in it and eventually add some custom settings
 - Create `<hostname>` directory in `car_configs` and add `myconfig.py` in it

+## Add a new User

+The file `donkeycar/install/ansible/group_vars/all/vault.yml` contains public ssh keys.
+Add your own public key to this file to deploy it during install with ansible.
+See `ansible-vault` command below.

 ## Resources